Articles by Texas Hospital Association

 Enhanced Premium Tax Credits

-THA is stressing the importance of Congress acting before the end of 2025 to renew the enhanced premium tax credits (EPTC) that help Americans obtain coverage through the federal Health Insurance Marketplace.
-THA’s new white paper, Keep Texans Insured: Renew the Enhanced Premium Tax Credits, details the dramatic impact of EPTC on Marketplace enrollment both in Texas and across the…
+The enhanced premium tax credits expired at the end of 2025.
+THA is urging Congress to reinstate this vital coverage support for Americans using the federal Health Insurance Marketplace.
+THA’s white paper, Keep Texans Insured: Renew the Enhanced Premium Tax Credits, details the dramatic impact of EPTC on Marketplace enrollment both in Texas and across the nation since the creation… September 11, 2025

 4 min read